-The development of the Solar Farm requires the following approvals:
+The development of the solar farm requires the following approvals:

 - DWER approval of the lease – As a registered contaminated site, DWER must approve the lease.
 DWER is likely to do this only if their environmental conditions are/can be met.

-- Connections – Epuron must seek permission form Western Power to connect to the grid.
+- Connections – Epuron must seek permission from Western Power to connect to the grid.
 They must connect to the grid if they are to sell the power they generate to a power retailer or any other buyer which is not an immediate neighbour.

 9.2 The City has given the project planning approval.
-Are there any other checks and balances are in place?
+Are there any other checks and balances in place?

 One of the conditions set by the City and the DWER requires preparation of a Site Management Plan (SMP) which must be reviewed and approved by a qualified (independent) Contaminated Sites Auditor.